-Child’s Play was one of the most important, genre-defining horror movies of the late eighties.
-It’s one that everyone remembers and people still really like, but I think a lot of people tend to forget about just how good it really is.
+Child’s Play is one of the most important, genre-defining horror movies of the late ‘80s.
+It’s one that everyone remembers and people still really like, but I think a lot of people tend to forget about just how good it actually is.
 Catherine Hicks and Chris Sarandon both give completely believable performances.
 It’s drenched in a dingy, realistic Chicago atmosphere that winds up balancing the absurdity of the premise incredibly well.
-It creates the last of the eighties horror icons, a doll that’s bursting with rage and personality but can also be scary when just sitting still.
-And it is a genuinely frightening film.
+It creates the last of the ‘80s horror icons, a doll that’s bursting with rage and personality but can also be scary when just sitting still.
+And it works as a genuinely frightening film.

 It was just what people needed at a time when mainstream, theatrical horror was getting stale and the video market was booming.
 People loved it and they wanted more, so of course a sequel was green lit.